Five year housing land supply

 (2) In contrast to the method used in some earlier years, no explicit allowance is made for bringing empty homes back into use, as the Core Strategy and Urban Core Plan (CSUCP) requirement already takes account of an assumption about reducing the vacancy rate by doing so.

 (4) The figure in row (d) represents the estimated deliverable capacity on suitable sites within the five-year period.
-Details of the individual sites and their estimated likely annual delivery of completions is included in the Strategic Housing Land Availability Assessment (SHLAA) (Update for March 2023) and particularly in the Trajectory included in that document as Appendix 2.
-The Core Strategy requirement for 2023-28 (row (a) above) is calculated by annualising the five-year net provision totals in CSUCP policy CS10.
+Details of the individual sites and their estimated likely annual delivery of completions is included in the Strategic Housing Land Availability Assessment (SHLAA) (for March 2024) and particularly in the Trajectory included in that document as Appendix 2.
+The Core Strategy requirement for 2024-29 (row (a) above) is calculated by annualising the five-year net provision totals in CSUCP policy CS10.

-The new definition of deliverability published by the government on 24 July 2018, the increased Core Strategy requirement for the period 2020-25, and the continuing under-delivery are the principal causes of the reduction in the calculated five-year supply since 2018.
+The new definition of deliverability published by the government in 2018, the increased Core Strategy requirement for the period 2020-25, and the cumulative net under-supply since the start of the Plan period are the principal causes of the progressive reduction in the calculated five-year supply since 2018.